 Governor of The Bank of England

 The New Fiver was unveiled at Blenheim Palace on 2 June and was shown to the public at a number of events across the UK this summer.

-On 5 May 2017 paper £5 notes will cease to be legal tender and will no longer be accepted by shops.
+On 5 May 2017 paper £5 notes ceased to be legal tender and will no longer be accepted by shops.

 The New Fiver is the first of the Bank of England’s new series of polymer notes, with the £10 and £20 notes to be replaced with polymer designs over the coming years.